 Orders are carried out when the conditions are met

-Player orders will be carried out in the match as soon as all the conditions set ahead of time are met.
-If the condition(s) isn't met, the order will not be carried out.
+All your player orders will be carried out in the match as soon as all the conditions set before the match is met.
+If the condition isn't met, the order will not be carried out.

-You can't react to injuries
+You can't react on injuries

 It's not possible to set up any conditions for injuries.
 If one of your players gets injured during a match, the automatic system deals with it.
 This also means that an injury can mess up your substitution plans, just like in real life football.